Here are a clothing and equipment list and some brands for your camping trek.

 Despite the increased popularity of a new generation of leather boots for technical alpine mountaineering, plastic boots are still standard equipment for cold conditions.
 They are lighter in weight, warmer and more waterproof than leather mountain boots.
 Also, you can sleep in the removable inner boots to ensure warm toes in the morning!
-When climbing and trekking at altitudes of up to 6000 meters (20000 feet), the temperatures can be very cold indeed (as low as minus 25°C/15°F), and leather boots are really not suitable for these cold conditions.
+When climbing and trekking at altitudes of up to 6000 meters (20000 feet), the temperatures can be frigid indeed (as low as minus 25°C/15°F), and leather boots are not suitable for these cold conditions.
 Plastic boots are also designed to take step-in crampons, quickly and efficiently, and this combination of plastic boots and step-in crampons is by far the most sensible option when considering a trekking peak climb.
-Asolo, Koflach, Scarpa and Lowa are examples of excellent plastic boot manufacturers.
+Asolo, Koflach, Scarpa, and Lowa are examples of excellent plastic boot manufacturers.

-Gaiters are an important piece of equipment, which will help to keep your feet warm and dry in wet and snowy conditions.
+Gaiters are an essential piece of equipment, which will help to keep your feet warm and dry in wet and snowy conditions.
 The simple “alpine” style of gaiter which hooks onto the boot laces and is held under the instep by a strap or lace is fine for most trekking applications.
 These “alpine” gaiters are widely available.
-There are more expensive gaiters which cover the whole of the boot uppers, providing additional warmth and protection, and these are a sensible option for those trips which involve the negotiation of several days of snow-covered glacier.
+There are more expensive gaiters which cover the whole of the boot uppers, providing additional warmth and protection, and these are a sensible option for those trips which involve the negotiation of several days of the snow-covered glacier.

 Your clothing must be adaptable to suit a wide range of conditions, including all extremes of weather and varying levels of physical activity.
-Modern thinking supports the adoption of the principle of “layering” which involves the use of several thin layers of thermally efficient clothing, which can be worn in a number of combinations, according to the prevailing circumstances.
-Where it is warm enough you can trek in either shorts or lightweight trekking pants (a long skirt is an option for women), and a long sleeve cotton shirt,T-shirt or the new Capilene T-shirts.
+Modern thinking supports the adoption of the principle of “layering,” which involves the use of several thin layers of thermally efficient clothing, which can be worn in some combinations, according to the prevailing circumstances.
+Where it is warm enough you can trek in either shorts or lightweight trekking pants (a long skirt is an option for women), and a long sleeve cotton shirt, WindStopper T-shirt or the new Capilene T-shirts.
 For colder conditions, you can add layers of thermal clothing.
-Patagonia Capilene thermal clothing, for example, is very good and comes in three weights - lightweight, midweight and expedition weight.
+Patagonia Capilene thermal clothing, for example, is exquisite and comes in three weights - lightweight, midweight and expedition weight.
 On top of these thermals, you should add layers of fleece.
-Patagonia, Marmot, The North Face, Mountain Hardware and many other manufacturers make a wide range of fleece garments, jackets, pullovers, pants and vests.
-These are generally made from Polartec fabric (in a variety of weights – including Polartec 100 and 200), which is warm, light and quick drying.
-Warmer still, are windproof fleece garments commonly known as WindStopper.
-Extremely, if it starts to rain, or if you are making a high, cold climb or pass crossing, you will have your waterproof outerwear, jacket and pants or bibs, to fall back on.
+Patagonia, Marmot, The North Face, Mountain Hardware, Sherpa Adventure Gear and many other manufacturers make a wide range of fleece garments, jackets, pullovers, pants, and vests.
+These are made from Polartec fabric (in a variety of weights – including Polartec 100 and 200), which is warm, light and quick drying.
+Warmer still, are windproof fleece garments common Windstopper.
+If it starts to rain, or if you are making a high, cold climb or pass crossing, you will have your waterproof outerwear, jacket and pants or bibs, to fall back on.
 Shell pants and bibs with full-length zips are a good idea if you choose a trip which involves the use of plastic boots and crampons.

 Active outdoor pursuits such as trekking and climbing require protection from the chill of the wind more often than protection from rain, especially in mountain ranges such as the Himalayas.
 Shell garments made from breathable fabrics (Gore-Tex or equivalent) are to be preferred for the following reason.
-Thermal underwear or base layers work on a ‘wick-dry' principle, wicking the perspiration away from the skin to where it can evaporate without cooling the body.
+Thermal underwear or base layers work on a ‘wick-dry' principle, wicking the sweat away from the skin to where it can evaporate without cooling the body.
 A non-breathable shell garment prevents this drying process from being effective, by trapping the moisture as condensation on the inside of the shell material.
 The enclosed thermal layers remain wet, and their insulating properties are reduced as a result.
 There is an enormous range of waterproof and breathable outerwear on the market.
-This includes technical mountaineering shells as well as simpler (and less expensive) garments which are ideal for general outdoor use and, at the same time, perfectly suited to trekking trip and easy trekking peak climbing.
+This includes technical mountaineering shells as well as simpler (and less expensive) garments which are ideal for general outdoor use and, at the same time, ideally suited to trekking trip and easy trekking peak climbing.

 Sleeping bag and camping mat

-A 35-40 liter (2200-2800 cubic inch) day pack should be large enough to carry the following items on trek.
+A 35-40 liter (2200-2800 cubic inch) day pack should be large enough to carry the following items on a trek.

 a) Waterproof shell gear